No occurrence obstructions in geometric complexity theory: Introduction

-The following strategy towards Conjecture~\ref{conj:dc-bord} was proposed in \cite{gct1}.
-The action of the group $G:=\GL_{n^2}$ on $\Det_n$ induces a corresponding action on the coordinate ring $\C[\Det_n]$.
-It is well known~\cite{fuha:91} that the irreducible polynomial representations of $G$ can be labeled by partitions $\la$ into at most $n^2$ parts.
+It is well known~\cite{FH:91} that the irreducible polynomial representations of $G$ can be labeled by partitions $\la$ into at most $n^2$ parts.
 The coordinate ring $\C[\Det_n]$ is a direct sum of its irreducible submodules since $G$ is reductive.
-We say that $\la$ occurs in $\C[\Det_n]$ if it contains the dual of an irreducible $G$-module of type $\la$.
-(It is useful to identify spaces with their duals to avoid negative weights.)
+We say that $\la$ occurs in $\C[\Det_n]$ if it contains an irreducible $G$-module of type $\la$.